How to Grow Beautiful Zinnias Indoors From Seed

 This annual plant can be adaptable to most soil conditions.
 But zinnias will thrive when planted in well-drained soil and organic matter is added.

-After acclimating to the outdoor temperatures, transplant the zinnia seed starts into the garden once the threat of frost has passed.
+Once the zinnia seed starts have acclimated to the outdoor temperatures, they can be transplanted into the garden once the threat of frost has passed.

-It’s recommended to succession sow zinnias every 2-3 weeks to have non-stop blooming into fall.
+It’s recommended to succession sow zinnias every 2-3 weeks to ensure nonstop blooming into the fall.
 I have never had to do that.
 I’ve always had colorful flowers until the first frost.

 Check the back of your seed packet for spacing directions.
 Zinnia plants get very bushy and need extra room to spread out, so space plants at least 9-12 inches apart.